Webb photographs what may be the universe’s oldest galaxy

 ceers webb mosaic

 The completed mosaic is JWST’s largest survey to date and was made using Webb’s Near-Infrared Camera (NIRCam) and Mid-Infrared Instrument (MIRI).
-Dubbed Epoch 1, the target of the study is an area of the sky located near the Big Dipper’s handle.
+Dubbed Epoch 1, the target of the is an area of the sky located near the Big Dipper’s handle.
 The results reveal previously unseen galaxies.

 For reference, the CEERS Webb mosaic is eight times the size of JWST’s first deep field image that debuted at launch.
-However, in its current state, it represents less than half of the full survey researchers intend to complete by year’s end.
+However, in its current state, it represents less than of the full survey researchers intend to complete by year’s end.

 What can you in the CEERS Webb mosaic?